microsoft/data-science-editor/README.md

 # Jacdac Documentation

-**Jacdac** is a bus-based plug-and-play hardware/software stack for **microcontrollers** and their peripherals (sensors/actuators), with applications to rapid prototyping, making, and physical computing.
+**Jacdac** is a bus-based plug-and-play hardware and software stack for microcontrollers and their peripherals such as sensors and actuators.
+Jacdac is primarily designed for “modular electronics” scenarios that support rapid prototyping, creative exploration, making and learning through physical computing.
+Jacdac is designed to be cheap, flexible and extensible.

 This repository contains sources of [Jacdac](https://aka.ms/jacdac).